voodoohoo/color-picker-flow/README.md

 # ColorPicker component for Vaadin Flow

+Migrated to Vaadin23 (use vaadin-button-styles.js instead of vaadin-button.js)

 This project is the Component wrapper implementation of [`<color-picker>`](https://github.com/Juchar/color-picker) element for use from the server side with [Vaadin Flow](https://github.com/vaadin/flow).